Freedom in the World

 The government generally respects religious and academic freedoms.

 The country’s legal system is based on English common law.
-During the Bird years, the ALP government manipulated the nominally independent judicial system, which was powerless to address corruption in the executive branch.
-However, in recent years, the courts have increasingly asserted independence through controversial decisions against the government.
+In recent years, the Antiguan courts have increasingly asserted independence through controversial decisions against the government.